jorisvandenbossche/course-python-data/notebooks/case2_observations.md

 <details><summary>Hints</summary>

+- `isin` is useful to select from within a list of elements.
-- `groupby` is not useful here, as we do want to change the time-interval to represent data as a function of time
+- `groupby` AND `resample` need to be combined.
+We do want to change the time-interval to represent data as a function of time (`resample`) and we want to do this _for each name/species_ (`groupby`).
+The order matters!
+- `unstack` is a Pandas function a bit similar to `pivot`.
+Check the [unstack documentation](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.unstack.html) as it might be helpful for this exercise.

 </details>